Inclement Weather Policy

 Authorizations: The decision to close the college or delay operations due to inclement weather or other emergencies will be the joint responsibility of the Provost and Dean of the Faculty and the Chief Financial Officer.
 Each of those officers will have the authority to make such decisions in the absence of the other.
 Should both of those officers be unavailable, this authority may be delegated to other members of the President’s Cabinet.

-Communications: In the interest of avoiding confusion and inconsistent and unauthorized messages, the interim vice president for communications will coordinate distribution of ALL announcements regarding college closure, collegewide class cancellation, or delayed operations.
+Communications: In the interest of avoiding confusion and inconsistent and unauthorized messages, the Vice President for Communications will coordinate distribution of ALL announcements regarding college closure, collegewide class cancellation or delayed operations.
 Such announcements may be communicated through a variety of methods, including:

 - Posting on the Whitman College homepage/website.